Forcesight.ai

 Example Scenario:

 The system monitors these thresholds in real-time.
-If a breach occurs—or if a successful campaign runs out of budget—ForceSight triggers an instant notification detailing the exact INR overspend or opportunity loss.add solution for cross channel mapping
+If a breach occurs—or if a successful campaign runs out of budget—ForceSight triggers an instant notification detailing the exact INR overspend or opportunity loss.
+Crucially, this logic extends to Cross-Channel Mapping: the system correlates spend spikes on discovery platforms (like Meta) with sales velocity on marketplaces (like Amazon), ensuring you don't mistakenly cut a D2C ad that is silently fueling your B2B growth.

 Summary